![]() I like the shades! |

 gone into the development of this fine program is to be lauded.
 Simon Brown, HB9DRV has done fantastic work to bring

-back.
-All of the buttons and knobs on the radio are available in HRD they all work as advertised.
-The picture shows the basic FT2000 radio setup (sliders are not shown).
+the program to this latest state of perfection. ![]() The picture shows the basic FT2000 radio setup (sliders are not shown).
 You can either click a button on the screen w/ your mouse or use the radio.
 The program has many features and one of these is the "DX Cluster" announcements right on your screen sorted by band.
 If you're interested in a particular station, you simply "click" on the station and your radio changes to that frequency and aims the antenna.
 It takes the "work" out of chasing DX.
 The program can be downloaded here.
 Scroll down to the "Installation" section and click on the highlighted "Download".
 After the d/l completes, click on the main file EXE program to start the installation. |